rjhansen/sherpa/README.md

 Bang!
 You're done.

-# How is it licensed?
+# Is it free and/or open-source?
-Sherpa is free software distributed under terms of the ISC License.
+Yes.
+Please see the LICENSE file for details.

 # How do I build it from source?